 - Continuing students need to meet with Dave Tinklepaugh, Program Director prior to course registration.

-- Effective October 2017: all students will need to obtain a Pin from the Chair of CJES or the Program Director to register for their courses.
+- All students will need to obtain a Pin from the Chair of CJES or the Program Director to register for their courses.

-- Program can be completed on a full-time or part-time basis.
+- Program can be completed in two-years and one summer of part-time study.

 - Eligibility to take the New York State Paramedic practical and written examinations are achieved after successfully completing all nine (9) paramedic courses, and Introduction to Anatomy and Physiology or Anatomy & Physiology I or II or department permission.